Survival of Jelili

 Survival of Jelili previously titled as Jelili Reloaded is a 2019 Nigerian comedy film produced by Femi Adebayo and directed by Desmond Elliot.
 The film is a sequel to the 2011 comic film Jelili.
-The film stars Femi Adebayo in the titular role as Jelili, while also stars Toyin Abraham and Dele Odule in the lead roles.
+The film stars Femi Adebayo in the title role as Jelili, while also stars Toyin Abraham and Dele Odule in the lead roles.
 The film had its theatrical release on 6 December 2019 and received positive reviews from critics.
 It was also streamed via Netflix on 8 July 2020.

 Synopsis

 The film is based on Jelili, a young man who aspires to seek social status and changes his jobs ranging from boxing to modelling.